Martin Selmayr appointment scandal

 From left to right: Alexander Italianer, Jean-Claude Juncker, and Martin Selmayr in January 2018.

 On 21 February 2018, Martin Selmayr was appointed Secretary-General of the European Commission (EC).
-The appointment was widely criticised as being intransparent and bypassing established appointment procedures.
+The appointment was widely criticised as being transparent and bypassing established appointment procedures.
 Selmayr resigned in July 2019.

 Background

 Selmayr had become known within the EU institutions for the fast pace of his promotions.
 He had been chief-of-staff for President of the Commission Jean-Claude Juncker since 2014.
 In that role, he had amassed significant influence within the EC and was often described as the "monster of the Berlaymont" by colleagues and media.

 Appointment

 Selmayr had originally applied for the position of Deputy Secretary-General.
 He was appointed to the position in a meeting of the College of Commissioners, composed of the 28 Commissioners of the EC, on the morning of 21 February 2018.
 Juncker then informed the Commissioners that incumbent Secretary-General Alexander Italianer would be retiring and suggested that Selmayr take his place.
 Selmayr's promotion to Secretary-General was confirmed by the Commissioners in the same meeting.
 Reportedly, the appointment was added to the meeting agenda shortly before the meeting took place "in a bid to avoid the news being leaked and to prevent commissioners from coordinating opposition to the move."